r1pk/network-monitor/README.md

 # Network-Monitor

-[Nest.js](https://nestjs.com/) application designed to perform routine Internet stability tests for monitoring purposes using [Ookla SpeedTest CLI](https://www.speedtest.net/apps/cli).
+Application designed to perform routine Internet stability tests for monitoring purposes.
+It uses [Nest.js](https://nestjs.com/) and [Ookla SpeedTest CLI](https://www.speedtest.net/apps/cli) to efficiently manage and execute these tests.

 ## Installation

-In order for the application to work properly, the [Ookla SpeedTest CLI](https://www.speedtest.net/apps/cli) application must be installed on your system.
-Installation process is described at [Ookla SpeedTest CLI page](https://www.speedtest.net/apps/cli).
+Before using the application, make sure that the [Ookla SpeedTest CLI](https://www.speedtest.net/apps/cli) application is installed on your system.
+Installation procedure can be found on the [Ookla SpeedTest CLI page](https://www.speedtest.net/apps/cli).

-Use the [NPM](https://www.npmjs.com/) package manager to install all required application dependencies.
+Next, use the [NPM](https://www.npmjs.com/) package manager to install required dependencies:

 ```bash
 npm install